 Did you experience any of these situations or penalties?
 Don’t wait—call Randolph Rice at (410) 694-7291 to schedule a free consultation.

-Mandatory Penalties for a Drunk Driving Conviction in Maryland
+There Are Steep Mandatory Penalties for a DUI Conviction in Baltimore

 What are Maryland’s mandatory conviction laws?
 Maryland’s mandatory drunk driving penalty laws stipulate that if you’ve been convicted of driving while intoxicated more than once within a five-year period, you will face certain penalties.

 A driver who is convicted of a violation of §21-902(a) within 5 years after a prior conviction is subject to a mandatory minimum penalty of imprisonment for not less than 5 days.
 A person who is convicted of a third or subsequent offense under §21-902(a) within 5 years is subject to a mandatory minimum penalty of imprisonment for not less than 10 days.